FreedomNow2025/X_Censorship/Incident_1.md

 2) When I reply to other posts, the censorship is not as bad.

 CENSORSHIP RESULTS:
-a) "Paid Promote" your Post talks about 100,000 for $500.
+* "Paid Promote" your Post talks about 100,000 for $500.
 I found I got far less.
 It was about 70 views at the time (somewhat higher after ~150).
 Instead of ~100,000 (for my $500).
-b) Here is the worst part: They HIDE post #1 in the chain.
+* Here is the worst part: They HIDE post #1 in the chain.
 This was a HARD HIDE censorship.
-c) When vieweres viewed it in the thread, it they could see the child posts (/2..., /3....) but not the parent (/1...).
+* When vieweres viewed it in the thread, it they could see the child posts (/2..., /3....) but not the parent (/1...).
-d) I found even more proof.
+* I found even more proof.
 I had the original URL to the top post (1/...).
 When I visited it, it showed it was HARD HIDDEN.
 See the screenshot below where I captured proof.

 99.9% censored.
 (Should have received 100,000 views ballpark.
 I got ~51 views)